Dowagers humps: Frequently asked questions:

 As the vertebrae above your wedge fracture 'tip forward' they put stress on other vertebrae.
 This stress often causes another vertebra to develop a 'wedge fracture'.
 As more and more vertebrae collapse in wedge fractures, your back becomes more and more bowed.
 In very advanced cases of kyphosis a person can become severely bent over.

-Click here to read some Natural treatments you can use to increase your bone density and avoid further fractures of you spine.
+Click to read: Natural treatments you can use to increase your bone density and avoid fractures of you spine.